johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 **`'use strict'`**

 This command enables ["strict mode"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode), which is a way to opt in to a more strict version of JavaScript.
-This is best practice because it enforces more secure syntax and best practices through sticter syntax constraints.
+This is best practice because it enforces more secure syntax and best practices through stricter syntax constraints.
 The documentation above provides some great examples of this behavior and how strict mode enforces them.

 **`var express = require('express');`**